ahdinosaur/rustforge-2025-rust-in-color/slides.md

 <!--

-So I made this LED cube, and I'm going to show you how.
+So I made this LED cube with Rust, and I'm going to show you how.

 -->